-Olivia Loccisano is a filmmaker and screenwriter who works within magical realism, horror, and dark fantasy.
-Her narratives focus on women and girls in the margins of society, exploring how they use their own imagination and rituals to navigate an often unwelcoming world.
+Olivia Loccisano is a screenwriter and filmmaker who works with horror, magical realism, dark fantasy, and fairytale storytelling.
+Her narratives center on women and girls in the margins of society, exploring how they use their own imagination and rituals to navigate an often unwelcoming world.

 Her stop-motion short film POCKET PRINCESS (2024) won Best Animated Short Film at GenreBlast, the largest genre film festival in the Washington, D.C. region.
-The film played at festivals including Fantaspoa and Boston Underground, and screened at the Krupa Art Foundation in Wrocław in collaboration with the Oscar® Qualifying Film Festival, Animator.
+It screened at festivals in the Méliès International Festivals Federation (MIFF) network and was featured in an exhibition at the Krupa Art Foundation in collaboration with the Oscar®-qualifying animation festival Animator.

-Olivia’s debut short, FIRST BLOOD (2023), premiered at Fantasia, Chicago International Film Festival and Blood in the Snow, among others, and received critical acclaim for its portrayal of menstruation and vampirism.
-The film was developed from her script SIMONE (2022) which won Best Short Screenplay at the Renegade Film Festival.
+Olivia’s short film, FIRST BLOOD (2023), released by ALTER, premiered at Fantasia International Film Festival and and Chicago International Film Festival.
+It received critical acclaim for its portrayal of menstruation and vampirism.
+The film was developed from her script ‘Simone’ (2022) which won Best Short Screenplay at the Renegade Film Festival.

-Loccisano is the co-writer of DEVOUR, a feature film in development that has received funding from Telefilm, directed by Erica Orofino and produced by Wilding Pictures.
+Loccisano is the co-Writer of DEVOUR, a feature film in development directed by Erica Orofino, produced by Wildling Pictures.

 Her work has received support from the Canada Council for the Arts (CCA), Ontario Arts Council (OAC), Toronto Arts Council (TAC), and the National Film Board of Canada (NFB).